patricklam/plam.new-webpage/content/post/20201003-nz-restaurants.md

 ---

 I consolidated the list of restaurants we liked in New Zealand from my monthly summaries so far.
 Considering how few days we spent in Christchurch there are a surprisingly large number of restaurants from there.
-In general we've been doing a lot of cooking a home.
+In general we've been doing a lot of cooking at home.

 # Wellington